dunglas/frankenphp/docs/laravel.md

     # The domain name of your server
     localhost {
-    	# Set the webroot to the public/ dir
+    	# Set the webroot to the public/ directory
     	root * public/
     	# Enable compression (optional)
     	encode zstd br gzip
-    	# Execute PHP files in the current directory and serve assets
+    	# Execute PHP files from the public/ directory and serve assets
     	php_server
     }
     ```